 You can browse the list for quick reference in the “Card List” mode.

 Start learning.
 On one “side” you’ll see the word, and on the other, the definition.
 Then you give yourself a score depending on your knowledge of the word.
-The app will remind will automatically remind you of the words you still haven’t learned.
+The app will automatically remind you of the words you still haven’t learned.

 You can connect Anymemo to a dictionary app like Color Dict that will show you more information about the word (it also contains a thesaurus).